Loquat: History

 The plant has been cultivated in China for over 1,000 years.
 Chinese immigrants are presumed to have carried the loquat to Hawaii and California.
 It has been cultivated in Japan for about 1,000 years and presumably the fruits and seeds were brought back from China to Japan by the many Japanese scholars visiting and studying in China during the Tang dynasty.

 Over 800 loquat cultivars exist in Asia.
 Self-fertile variants include the 'Gold Nugget' and 'Mogi' cultivars.
 The loquat is easy to grow in subtropical to mild temperate climates, where it is often primarily grown as an ornamental plant, especially for its sweet-scented flowers, and secondarily for its delicious fruit.
-The boldly textured foliage adds a tropical look to gardens, contrasting well with many other plants.
+The boldly textured foliage adds a tropical look to gardens.

 On this cultivar intended for home growing, the flowers open gradually, resulting in the fruit following suit.